Image

 • visibly associated with law enforcement

-If you find yourself at a checkpoint in Maries County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
-Our skilled Maries County, MO attorneys will tenaciously defend you and protect your rights in the court of law.
-Contact us online to review your situation with a kind and cunning DUI attorney near you today.
+If you approach a checkpoint in Maries County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
+Our skilled Maries County, MO attorneys will ferociously defend you and protect your rights in the court of law.
+Contact us online to discuss your situation with a kind and cunning DUI attorney near you today.

 Through Combs Waterkotte, you have access to some of the best criminal defense services in the Maries County, MO area.
-A Combs Waterkotte DUI attorney near you will protect you against the court and defend you when you have been arrested for driving under the influence of alcohol or drugs in Maries County or anywhere in Missouri.
-Our team of Maries County, MO attorneys have expertise in a variety of other kinds of cases, including:
+At Combs Waterkotte, a DUI attorney near you will protect you against the court and defend you when you have been accused of driving under the influence in Maries County or anywhere in Missouri.
+Our team of Maries County, MO attorneys have expertise in a wide range of other case types, including:

-Click below to learn more about the different DUI charges in Missouri and how Combs Waterkotte’s DUI attorneys in Maries County, MO can defend you.
+Learn more about the different DUI cases in Missouri and what the DUI attorneys near you with Combs Waterkotte near Maries County, MO can do to help you.

-There is no time to waste.
-If you have been stopped or arrested for driving under the influence near Maries County, MO, you need to hire a trustworthy DUI attorney near you.
-A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
-Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Maries County, MO can defend you.
+Do not waste any time.
+If you have been stopped or arrested for driving under the influence near Maries County, MO, you need to hire a DUI attorney near you whom you can trust.
+Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
+Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Maries County, MO will defend you.
 Contact our Maries County, MO defense law firm right away to discuss your rights, your case and your future.

 View Service Areas